-Since joining IPI, Mr. Giovanetti has published numerous opinion/editorials and policy studies on a wide variety of topics including tax reform, intellectual property, Social Security personal accounts, telecom reform, Internet governance, education reform, the broadband revolution, and out-of-control government spending.
-In addition being published in leading papers including the Wall Street Journal, Washington Times, Investor's Business Daily and The Dallas Morning News, he has also appeared on a host of radio and television programs.
+Tom Giovanetti is president of the Institute for Policy Innovation (IPI), a public policy research organization based in Dallas, Texas.
+Mr. Giovanetti writes for IPI and for other publications on a wide variety of policy topics including taxes and economic growth, civil liberties and constitutional protections, judicial supremacy, intellectual property, Social Security personal accounts, communications and Internet policy, and out-of-control government spending.
+In addition to being published in leading papers including the Wall Street Journal, Washington Times, Investor's Business Daily and The Dallas Morning News, he also appears regularly on a number of radio and television programs.

 Follow Tom on Twitter at @tgiovanetti

 House Democrats Should Nominate Liz Cheney as Speaker

 There is no constitutional requirement the speaker be a current member.

 Texan Voters Believe Tech Regulation Will Increase Consumer Prices and Opinion Discrimination

 Voters say inflation is the number one issue facing Texans today.

 Coalition Letter Opposing Freight Rail Shipping Fair Market Act